 Important: The restore function will only restore any altered kit configuration settings that have changed since manufacturing, which is done by restoring a copy of the kit configuration settings stored internally on the debugger.
-This operation does not affect the MCU and will not undo any irreversible changes made to its configuration.
+This operation does not affect the MCU and will not undo any irreversible changes that may have been made to its configuration.